South Africa: Why Countries Acquire and Abandon Nuclear Bombs

 Why did South Africa give up its nuclear weapons?

-In 1991, South Africa shut down its nuclear test site and closed its uranium enrichment facility.
+In 1991, South Africa shut down its nuclear test site and uranium enrichment facility.
 Afterward, it joined the NPT as a nonnuclear country.
 On March 24, 1993, in a speech to the South African parliament, President F. W. de Klerk announced publicly that his country had secretly built and dismantled six nuclear weapons.

 After weighing the options, assuming the risks, and putting in the time and resources to acquire nuclear weapons, South Africa gave them up.
 Why?

-South African Denuclearization: Domestic Politics
+South African Denuclearization

-Threats from the United Nations may have driven South Africa to acquire the bomb, but the promise of international reintegration and influence played a large part in the apartheid government’s decision to give up its nuclear weapons.
+Threats from the United Nations could have driven South Africa to acquire the bomb, but the promise of international reintegration and influence played a large part in the apartheid government’s decision to give up its nuclear weapons.

 In 1991, South Africa officially ended its policy of apartheid.
 That same year, it joined the NPT as a nonnuclear country.